February 16, 2012 24 Comments

 One might use PowerBalls for a simple decision.
 To drive consensus around a complicated decision, something more robust is required such as a quantitative Scorecard approach that separates criteria into different types such as binary (ie, Yes/ No), scalable (more is better), and fuzzy (subjective).
 Alternatively, qualitative Perceptual Maps may suit some groups better.
 For the complex, a hardy and robust tool is required such as MG Rush’s quantitative SWOT analysis.

-Subsequent blog posts provide insight about HOW TO lead high quality sessions that use Brainstorming as a tool for groups to gather, analyze, and decide.
+Other posts at this site provide insight about HOW TO lead high quality sessions that use Brainstorming as a tool for groups to gather, analyze, and decide.
 Please post any questions you have or challenges that you may have encountered.
 We will post a response based on our body of knowledge (BoK) supported by decades of experience leading groups to make higher quality decisions.

 Become Part of the Solution, Improve Your Facilitation Skills